-Syracuse University has been designated as a United States Intelligence Community Center for Academic Excellence (ICCAE)—a highly competitive, congressionally mandated program funded by the U.S. Department of Defense’s Defense Intelligence Agency, which partners with universities to increase the diversity of the U.S. intelligence workforce.
+Syracuse University has been designated as a United States Intelligence Community Center for Academic Excellence (ICCAE)—a highly competitive, congressionally mandated program funded by the U.S. Office of the Director of National Intelligence (ODNI), which partners with universities to increase the diversity of the U.S. intelligence workforce.
 The ICCAE offers undergraduate and graduate students unique coursework as well as programmatic and training opportunities to prepare for professional positions in any of the 17 agencies of the U.S. Intelligence Community.

 Academic Program Requirements